 - 2.6 It is important that charges are reviewed on a regular basis to ensure that they remain appropriate and keep pace with the costs associated with service delivery as they increase over time. - 2.7 Charges for services which fall within the remit of this committee have been reviewed by budget managers in line with the policy, as part of the development of the medium term financial strategy for 2022/23 onwards.
 The detailed results of the review carried out this year are set out in Appendix 1 and the approval of the committee is sought to the amended fees and charges for 2022/23 as set out in that appendix. - 2.8 Table 1 below summarises the 2020/21 outturn and 2021/22 estimate for income from the discretionary fees and charges which fall within the remit of this committee.
-Please note that the table only reflects changes relating to fees and charges and does not include other budget proposals which may impact these service areas. - 2.9 The overall increase in income if these changes are agreed and implemented as planned is expected to be £27,660 which amounts to a 0.84% increase in the overall budgeted income figure for this committee for the current financial year.
-This information excludes fees for licensing, which will be reported to the Licensing Committee for approval.
+Please note that the table only reflects changes relating to fees and charges and does not include other budget proposals which may impact these service areas. - 2.9 The overall increase in income if these changes are agreed and implemented as planned is expected to be £2,200 which amounts to a 3.58% increase in the budgeted income figure for this committee for the current financial year.